 “Novak’s contribution to sound studies is to encourage us to deal with the fragmented complexity of sonic environments and contexts, especially those where noise plays a crucial part. . . .
 What sets Novak’s book apart . . . is how his ethnographic approach allows him to approach Noise music from both the macro-perspective of its historical context and the micro-lens of his personal relationship to it.”

 "Novak’s commitment to listen to the sounds live, despite the risks to his own hearing, make for a lot of engaging field reports."

 "Novak posits that Japanoise rose to a position of global significance through its interaction with, and acceptance by, an American audience.
 Knots of appreciators on both sides of the Pacific consumed each other's expectations and reflected back their own fractured interpretations... within that chaotic clash, even now, there lives extraordinary possibility."

-"The model offered by David Novak can be used to outline a new theory of culture in the global age.”
+"A new theory of culture in the global age.”

 —The Duke Reader